J.D. Davis Preview, Player Props: Giants vs. Cubs

 J.D.
 Davis At The Plate

-- In 12.0% of his games this season, he has homered, and 3.1% of his trips to the plate.
+- In 11.9% of his games this season, he has hit a long ball, and 3.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.